5 Critical Workforce Questions to Ask During a Pandemic

 Here at Visier, we have been tracking the COVID-19 situation and working closely with customers to help them respond.
 As makers of people analytics solutions, we are focusing on helping customers ask the right questions of their workforce data so that they can develop fact-based emergency response plans.

-Navigating the three stages of crisis management
+3 stages of crisis management

 Along with our partners, we are actively working with customers, helping them leverage their people data assets to rapidly respond to the pandemic.
 Our work is based on the following three stages for crisis management: